xuchen66/sphinx-emdocs/source/serialEM-note-touchup-LD.rst

 1. Take a Preview image contain this black chunk or edge of the chunk.
 Make it into a map.
 Assume it has index # 3.

-2. Take a anchor map for View mag.
-This is to help we can realign to the Preview map, specially when Preview mag is high.
+2. Take an anchor map at View mag.
+This is to help to realign accurately to the Preview map, specially when Preview mag is high.

 And I can create a little script as below"